 - Place a free classified ad.
 Pay for an ad in the local paper.
 Include a color photo in the advertisement and description of your pet along with contact information.
 If your pet is spayed or neutered, be sure to mention this.

-- No kill shelters and rescue organizations.
-You can contact adoption centers in your area and ask about their euthanasia policy.
+- Shelters and rescue organizations.
+You can contact adoption centers in your area and ask about their intake policies.
 Some shelters and rescue organizations will only take an animal if they know they can find it a home.
-Many shelters are filled to capacity and have long waiting lists.
-They receive a large amount of calls each day, especially for surrendering older cats.
+Some shelters are overwhelmed with surrender requests and may have long waiting lists.
+They receive a large amount of calls each day, especially for surrendering older animals or animals with medical or behavioral issues.
 Time, politeness and patience is key.
-To find a list of shelters to call, go http://www.petfinder.com/ and type in the type of animal you have and zip code.
-It is a good idea to check an organizations facilities before surrendering your pet to any organization.
+The Massachusetts Department of Agriculture has a list of animal adoption organizations approved.

 Screening Potential Adopters

 - Charge a small adoption fee.
-Free to a good home ads often attract people looking to turn a profit from your pet instead of providing them with a good home.
-For example, “bunchers” are people who make a living by gathering animals and selling them to research laboratories.
+Free to a good home ads may attract people looking to turn a profit from your pet instead of providing them with a good home.
+Legitimate adopters will expect to pay something to acquire a new animal and should not be deterred by a modest fee.

 - Have a conversation.
-Explain that you love your pet and want to find a permanent and happy place for him/her.
+Explain that you love your pet and want to find a permanent and happy place for them.
 Talk with the prospective adopter over the phone about their other or old pets – this is a good way to gauge what kind of pet owner they are.
-For ideas on what to ask people interested in your pet – click here to see our adoption application.
+Some ideas for what to ask people interested in your pet

 - Pay a visit.
 Whenever possible, bring your animal to their home.
 It is a good idea to have prospective owners meet your pet and also for you to see their apartment or home in order to see the environment your pet will be living in and how he/she reacts.